On this page

 APP is passionate about supporting research into postpartum psychosis (PP).

-We began as a university research panel in the 1990s to help facilitate studies of PP. Today, our charity is hosted by the University of Birmingham and we work closely with the National Centre for Mental Health, Cardiff.
+We began as a university research panel in the 1990s to help facilitate studies of PP, and were previously hosted by the University of Birmingham.
+We are a national charity, in 2025 becoming GSK IMPACT award winners, and we work closely with the National Centre for Mental Health, Cardiff.

 Watch our research seminar about some of the current studies we are supporting here.